Megat Amir Faisal: Career

-The Penang-born goalkeeper began his career with Penang youth team and later picked as one of the national Olympic 2000 team goalkeeper playing in M-League for 1999 season.
-After his national team stint ended, he returned to Penang and become the understudy of the main goalkeeper Zamri Mat Ariff.
-After Zamri departure to Perak, he was given a nod as main senior team goalkeeper until he signed with Kedah in 2005.
+The Penang-born goalkeeper began his career with the Penang youth team and was later picked as one of the national Olympic 2000 team goalkeepers playing in M-League for the 1999 season.
+After his national team stint ended, he returned to Penang and became the understudy of the main goalkeeper Zamri Mat Ariff.
+After Zamri's departure to Perak, he was given a nod as the main senior team goalkeeper until he signed with Kedah in 2005.
 He became a cult figure with Kedah due to his performances with them.

-Other club noticed his performances with Kedah, leading to Megat joining Selangor for a two-season contract in 2006.
-He was released by Selangor with a few other senior players in a clean out following a very poor season for Selangor in 2008.
+Other clubs noticed his performances with Kedah, leading to Megat joining Selangor for a two-season contract in 2006.
+He was released by Selangor with a few other senior players in a clean-out following a very poor season for Selangor in 2008.

-He had trial with Perak FA and later signed with them after Perak FA lost two of their experienced goalkeepers, Mohd Hamsani Ahmad and Mohd Nasril Nourdin to Selangor for 2009 season.
+He had a trial with Perak FA and later signed with them after Perak FA lost two of their experienced goalkeepers, Mohd Hamsani Ahmad and Mohd Nasril Nourdin to Selangor for the 2009 season.
 After being released from Perak, he returned to his hometown to join Penang FA for Malaysia Premier League 2011 season.

-In 2012, he joined another Penang outfit PBAPP FC who plays in the 2012 Malaysia FAM League for the first time.
+In 2012, he joined another Penang outfit PBAPP FC and plays in the 2012 Malaysia FAM League for the first time.

 Megat was part of the Malaysia squad at the 1997 FIFA World Youth Championship in Malaysia.
 He also participated at the 2004 Malaysia Cup where his team lost 1–0.